Workfront

 Workfront, Inc., was a Lehi, Utah-based software company that developed web-based work management and project management software that features enterprise work management, issue tracking, document management, time tracking and portfolio management.
 The company was founded in 2001 by Scott Johnson.
 Workfront has 1000 employees and approximately 4,000 customers with offices in the United States and EMEA.

 In 2015, the company was renamed from AtTask to Workfront and opened a new headquarters in Utah.
 Workfront’s customers include companies such as Cars.com, Cisco Systems, Comcast, Food and Drug Administration and National Geographic.
 The company’s software has been implemented by Emerson and the State of Arkansas court system to standardize project management process including collaboration and document control.

-On November 9, 2020, Adobe Inc announced it would acquire Workfront for $1.5 billion USD.
+On November 9, 2020, Adobe Inc announced it would acquire Workfront for US$1.5 billion.
 The acquisition closed on December 7, 2020.

 History

 In 2001, entrepreneur Scott Johnson had an idea for a software package that would allow companies to better manage workflow and communication.
 After building a workable version of his software, he founded AtTask, along with Abe Knell, Jason Fletcher and Nate Bowler.
 In July 2001, AtTask released @task, a project management tool designed for businesses.
 The nascent company was boot-strapped and funded in part by second mortgages Johnson, Fletcher and Bowler took out on their homes.

 Johnson decided to completely rewrite the company's project management platform in 2003.
 The rewritten version of @task was finished and released in 2006.
 Joseph Cardenas joined AtTask’s board of directors in April 2007.
 Prior to joining AtTask, Cardenas served as a partner at Counterpoint Advisers and CIO of Salesforce.com.

 In June 2007, AtTask received $7 million in funding from OpenView Venture Partners.
 The $7 million investment equaled more than twice AtTask's 2006 revenue.
 OpenView's investment was the first outside investment accepted by AtTask.
 OpenView invested an additional $6.5 million in December 2009.

 In 2011, Eric Morgan replaced founder Scott Johnson as president and CEO of AtTask.
 Johnson became chairman of AtTask.

 In November 2012, AtTask raised $17 million in venture capital in a funding round led by Greenspring Associates.
 The company raised an additional $38 million in a January 2014, funding round led by JMI Equity.
 The 2014 funding round was their fourth and included an additional investment by Greenspring Associations.
 The company announced a 50 percent year-over-year subscription growth rate.